ryea9/flashcard-app/README.md

 - **package-lock.json** – records the exact installed dependency versions.
 - **README.md** – provides project documentation, setup instructions, and an overview of the application.
 - **.gitignore** – prevents unnecessary or sensitive files from being uploaded to GitHub.
-- **.env** – stores environment variables such as the database connection details and port number.

 ## Installation